RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 If you're OK with a secure installation of SWARM, execute the playbook `setup-vm.yml` which setup swarm and secures it, then pursue with the `regards.yml` playbook.

 :::info
-Run the command `python -v` on the server where you want to install REGARDS.
+Run the command `python --version` on the server where you want to install REGARDS.
 If it returns `v2.x`, you need to :
 - edit the file `inventories/<inventory name>/docker_nodes/main.yml` and edit the value used on `python_version`.
 Set that value to `python_version: 2`.
 - if `ansible-playbook` does not work, you can try to use `ansible-playbook-2.7` instead.